 About Us

 The Nutrition Resource Centre (NRC) was established in 1999 to increase the level of coordinated provincial support of nutrition promotion programming, resource development and dissemination, and support services for nutrition practitioners.
-NRC is an initiative of the Ontario Public Health Association and is funded by the Ontario Ministry of Health Promotion.
+NRC is an initiative of the Ontario Public Health Association and is funded by the Ontario Ministry of Health and Long-Term Care.

 Our Mission